 Creating Resilience – Part II Using Activity Value Management for Performance Management

 The following describes a new category of managerial cost accounting and performance management – Activity Value Management (AVM).
-AVM is a new way of thinking about cost and the ultimate use of financial non-financial information to identify opportunities for both performance improvement as well as targeting areas for expansion and divestiture.
+AVM is a new way of thinking about cost and the ultimate use of financial and non-financial information to identify opportunities for both performance improvement as well as targeting areas for expansion and divestiture.
 AVM has its roots, not in accounting, but in the integration of process/activity analysis following the tenets of Value Engineering that incorporates stakeholder input withfinancial outcomes.
 As such, AVM extends beyond simply costing, but focuses on value creation necessary to improve performance while enhancing customer loyalty and employee engagement.The objectives of AVM® with regard to performance improvement and divestitures are to:

 - Improve LOB costing by eliminating the types of errors found in more conventional approaches, necessary to assess the potential financial benefits (if any) of a divestiture;